UserCDP/xmonad_config/README.md

 # xmonad_config
 My configuration files for xmonad.

-Note: I do not use XMonad anymore, these are my old confiugurations, they might not work anymore.
+Note: I do not use XMonad anymore, this is my **old** configuration, it might not work anymore.

 ![IMG_2958](https://github.com/UserCDP/xmonad_config/assets/62444350/7a2c10b8-f6cb-42cd-99ff-cf0b4eab036c)